sahil-s-lab/portfolio/National Sales Performance Dashboard/README.md

 - Grouped by stage and sales region
 - Included metrics for stage aging, drop-off rates, and conversion timing

-📂 View the full SQL scripts attached in this repo
+📂 View the full SQL scripts on my GitHub repository

 ---